Camila-Ribeiro/phorest-techtest-camilaRibeiro/README.md

 <summary><b>CLICK HERE</b> to see tests on Add Voucher</b></summary>

 - should exist
-- should display voucher form when click on Add Voucher button
+- should display voucher form when clicking on Add Voucher button

 </details>